 Round vs. Flat Characters

-- Round Characters are complex and multifaceted, exhibiting a mix of strengths, flaws, and emotions.
+- Round Characters possess complexity and depth; they display a blend of strengths, flaws, and emotional range.
 These characters often feel lifelike due to their depth.
 In Harper Lee’s To Kill a Mockingbird (1960), Atticus Finch’s moral courage and vulnerabilities make him a compelling round character.

 - Flat Characters, on the other hand, are simpler and lack significant depth.
 They often serve specific purposes, such as advancing the plot or supporting the protagonist.
 In George Orwell’s Animal Farm (1945), many of the animals serve as flat allegorical figures.